padrinobook/padrinobook/02-job-vacancy-application.md

 and extensible design.

-First, we are going to create the applications file and folder strucutre.
+First, we are going to create the applications file and folder structure.
 Then we are adding feature by feature until the application is complete.
 First, we will take a look at the basic design of our application.
 Afterwards, we will implement one feature at a time.